taorems/sphinx_doc/docs/source/index.rst

 .. note::

-   This documentation is built using `Sphinx <http://sphinx-doc.org/>`_ and `Read the Docs <https://readthedocs.org/>`_.
+   This documentation is built using `Sphinx <http://sphinx-doc.org/>`_.
 The source code is hosted on GitHub.
    Sphinx supports documenting code objects in several languages, namely Python, C, C++, JavaScript, and reStructuredText.
 Each of them can be documented using a series of directives and roles grouped by domain.
+More on this can be found `here <https://www.sphinx-doc.org/en/master/index.html>`_.